UML-Cyber-Security/CCDC_Practice_Infrastructure/README.md

 Please refer to the [Taiga Wiki](https://taiga.cyber.uml.edu/project/ccdc-2024-team/wiki/practice-infrastructure) for the login information.
 Although you can likely guess this information.

 ### Steps to Access
+1. Connect to the OpenVPN server using your certificate.
+This requires the [OpenVPN Client](https://openvpn.net/client/)
-1. Access one of the Instances using their IP.
+2. Access one of the Instances using their IP.
     * The Proxmox web interface is hosted on the port **8006**
     * **Note**: The IP's in the table above provide hyperlinks
-2. Login using the information on the [Taiga Wiki](https://taiga.cyber.uml.edu/project/ccdc-2024-team/wiki/practice-infrastructure)
+3. Login using the information on the [Taiga Wiki](https://taiga.cyber.uml.edu/project/ccdc-2024-team/wiki/practice-infrastructure)
     * This is the usename and password
-3. Now you have access, it is quite simple I would think
+4. Now you have access, it is quite simple I would think